richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 SuperSpace is a multidisciplinary team that champions the use of bottom-up algorithms and has pioneered many models of artificial intelligence (AI), artificial life (AL), spatial analysis, data visualisation, and spatialisation in architectural and urban design.[2-16]

+Derix argues that while explicit parametric models will eventually automate the definition of metrically efficient spaces, it is a bottom-up approach that will enable architects and urban designers to focus on designing the experience of users and qualitative spatial correlations.(4) [2-16]

+He felt that the functionalist tradition was an oversimplification, and that through the complex emergent systems, sought to determine the structure of the pre-industrial architecture and cities.
+In the systems developed, the designer ‘became a “systems designer” and the ultimate design was the emergent outcome of the complex interactions taking place under the software’s control on the aggregating system’.
+Coates explains: ‘If architects are systems designers they will need to think algorithmically’.(5)[2-16]

 #### 生成/进化（generation/evolution）
 [1-9]通篇